pnjeffries/Salamander-3/Newt/Newt/Readme.txt

 - Sets export to Robot Groups and GSA Lists.
 - Layering order changed to circumvent Rhino pipeline linetype bug.
 - New text dialog enabling auto-complete and drop-down selection for command and set names.
+- Grasshopper Bool6Ds can now be cast from directions and strings.
 - Rhino toolbar: Set command buttons added.
 - Rhino toolbar: Section Family creation commands grouped onto separate toolbar.
 - Bugfix: Rhino layer names were not being renamed when the bound family name was updated.
 - Bugfix: Multiple element selection for manual command inputs not working correctly.
 - Bugfix: Generate Pratt Truss component was not outputting the top and bottom node collections.

+v0.3.1 (Hotfix)
+- Element release interface now indicates when multiple element selections have differing values.
+- Distribution now contains a 'Samples' folder, containing truss example definition from 'Basic Grasshopper' tutorial.
+- Bugfix: Crash bug when multiple elements with different orientation angles are selected together.

+v0.3.2
+- Splitting elements will keep releases etc. only at the original ends.
+- Data tables initial sizing logic changed.
+- Set textual definition parsing implemented.
+Set definitions made editable.
+- Bugfix: Baking elements to extrusions failed when any element without a valid profile existed in the model.
+- Bugfix: Crash when re-opening a data table previously closed in edit mode with an invalid entry.